 The Mail service can send email messages to one or more recipients.
 The message contains a subject, a plaintext body, and an optional HTML body.
 It can also contain file attachments, as well as a limited set of headers.

-You can also send mail using a domain account by adding the domain account under "Permissions" in the Admin Console.
-Domain accounts are accounts outside of the Google domain with email addresses that do not end in @gmail.com or @APP-ID.appspotmail.com.
-You should set the SPF records for your domain to indicate that Google is a trusted source for your email.
+If you will be sending email from a domain managed by Google Apps, you should set the SPF records for your domain to indicate that Google is a trusted source for your email.
 For instructions on how to do this, see SPF records in the Google Apps help articles.

 You can use any email address for a recipient.
 A recipient can be in the message's "to" field or the "cc" field, or the recipient can be hidden from the message header (a "blind carbon copy" or "bcc").